-We’ve all heard more about pandemics in the past couple of years than any of us would care to know.
+We’ve all heard more about pandemics in the past couple of years than anyone would care to know.
 But the plants in your garden are in a PAN-demic of their own.
 PAN is short for peroxyacetyl nitrate.
 [You can see why we call it PAN.]

 PAN is second only to ozone in its toxicity to plants.
-As a type of air pollution, it is especially hard on smaller plants and young leaves.
+As a type of air pollution, it is hardest on small plants and young leaves.

 What is PAN?

-PAN is created when sunlight hits car exhaust and industrial gases.
+PAN occurs when sunlight hits car exhaust and industrial gases.
 We won’t get into the chemistry of it or the different types of PANs.
 It’s enough to say that hydrocarbons interact with nitrogen in the air, creating problems for plants.
-PANs occur in high-traffic areas such as Los Angeles, but their effects are felt all along the western U.S. seaboard and in many other industrialized regions.
+PANs occur in high-traffic areas and industrialized regions.

 Like other garden issues, not all plants are affected equally.
 Beets, cane fruits, celery, dill, endive, escarole, fennel, lettuces, melons, oats, peppers, pinto beans, potatoes, spinach, sunflowers, Swiss chard, and tomatoes are all vulnerable to PANs in the air.
 If you live in an area where PAN might be a problem, broccoli, cabbages, corn, cucumbers, lima beans, onions, radishes, sorghum, and wheat should perform better than more sensitive plants.